putuyoga/privyr-lead/README.md

 ---

-Each user will be able to generate a unique webhook url, which power one-way data sharing triggered by an event.
+Each user will be able to generate a unique webhook url, which power one-way data sharing triggered by an external source.

 It will enable the system to listen to any new incoming lead information and store it into database.
 To obtain the webhook URL, one can access the user related page (ie. `https://privyr-lead.vercel.app/leads/123`)

 **URL:** `{baseUrl}/webhooks/:webhookId`